SimCity (1989 video game): Reception

 Mike Siggins reviewed SimCity for Games International magazine, and gave it 5 stars out of 5, and stated that "Overall, SimCity must be ranked right up there in the all-time Amiga classics.
 It is the first title that I have come across to turn a 'serious' theme into a passable simulation while also making for an excellent game."
+Macworld called SimCity "an intricate and intriguing game".

-Entertainment Weekly gave the game an B+.
+Entertainment Weekly gave the game a B+.

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "Dynamic is exactly the right word for this product.
 There is constant strategy involved in the placement of zones, road building, political decision-making, and damage control."

 In 1991, PC Format named SimCity one of the 50 best computer games ever.
 The editors called it "a town planner's dream".

 The University of Southern California and University of Arizona used SimCity in urban planning and political science classes.
 Chuck Moss of The Detroit News found that Godzilla attacking the city in the 1972 Detroit scenario caused less destruction than the mayoralty of Coleman Young.
 In 1990 The Providence Journal invited five candidates for Mayor of Providence, Rhode Island to manage a SimCity town resembling the city.
 Victoria Lederberg blamed her close loss in the Democratic primary on the newspaper's description of her poor performance in the game; former mayor Buddy Cianci, the most successful player, won the election that year.

 The SimCity Terrain Editor was reviewed in 1989 in Dragon No. 147 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the expansion 4 out of 5 stars.

 The ZX Spectrum version was voted number 4 in the Your Sinclair Readers' Top 100 Games of All Time.

 In 2004, SimCity was inducted into GameSpot's list of the greatest games of all time.

 On March 12, 2007, The New York Times reported that SimCity was named to a list of the ten most important video games of all time, the so-called game canon.
 The Library of Congress took up a video game preservation proposal and began with the games from this list, including SimCity.